 Q. When will I have my debts paid off?

-A. The average debt settlement program lasts 2-4 years and the speed at which your program is finished depends entirely on how much money you apply to your program.
+The average debt settlement program lasts 2-4 years and the speed at which your program is finished depends entirely on how much money you apply to your program.
 Basically, you can only pay off debts when you have the money to pay them off.
 This is why it’s essential for you to build up your settlement account fund as fast as you can.
-Missing payments to your debt settlement program will hinder the negotiation process because we will have less funds to negotiate with.
+Missing payments to your debt settlement program will hinder the negotiation process because there will be less funds to negotiate with.
 The more money you can add to your account, the quicker your accounts can be settled.

 Q. Do I need to take out a loan to pay off all my debts?